Release Notes

 Deleting vulnerability information by using the API endpoint has been removed

 When ingesting an advisory into RHTPA, the vulnerabilities are also ingested, and deleting advisories also deletes the related vulnerabilities.
-Using the RHTPA API endpoint to delete vulnerabilities information iss actually a bug.
+Using the RHTPA API endpoint to delete vulnerabilities information is actually a bug.
 With this release, we removed and deprecated this delete API end point.

 Legal Notice

-Copyright © 2025 Red Hat, Inc.
+Copyright © Red Hat.

-The text of and illustrations in this document are licensed by Red Hat under a Creative Commons Attribution–Share Alike 3.0 Unported license ("CC-BY-SA").
-An explanation of CC-BY-SA is available at http://creativecommons.org/licenses/by-sa/3.0/.
-In accordance with CC-BY-SA, if you distribute this document or an adaptation of it, you must provide the URL for the original version.
+Except as otherwise noted below, the text of and illustrations in this documentation are licensed by Red Hat under the Creative Commons Attribution–Share Alike 3.0 Unported license .
+If you distribute this document or an adaptation of it, you must provide the URL for the original version.

 Red Hat, as the licensor of this document, waives the right to enforce, and agrees not to assert, Section 4d of CC-BY-SA to the fullest extent permitted by applicable law.

-Red Hat, Red Hat Enterprise Linux, the Shadowman logo, the Red Hat logo, JBoss, OpenShift, Fedora, the Infinity logo, and RHCE are trademarks of Red Hat, Inc., registered in the United States and other countries.
+Red Hat, the Red Hat logo, JBoss, Hibernate, and RHCE are trademarks or registered trademarks of Red Hat, LLC. or its subsidiaries in the United States and other countries.

 Linux® is the registered trademark of Linus Torvalds in the United States and other countries.

-XFS® is a trademark of Silicon Graphics International Corp. or its subsidiaries in the United States and/or other countries.
+XFS is a trademark or registered trademark of Hewlett Packard Enterprise Development LP or its subsidiaries in the United States and other countries.

 All other trademarks are the property of their respective owners.